 Camping in Antarctica Step 4: Going to the bathroom

 This was a topic of great discussion for many of the ladies on the ship; There is no place to go to the bathroom while you’re on land in Antarctica and is an important thing to know before going to Antarctica.

 I’m sorry to break it to you, but if you need to go while you’re camping you have 2 options.

 I used both and here’s how it went…first off, I couldn’t turn down using the portable toilet with the snow wall built up around it as a privacy wall.
 It’s the most scenic toilet I’ve ever used.
 I will say that it was very cold taking my pants down to go, but what are you gonna do?

-In the middle of the night I woke up and had to go to the bathroom soooooo bad, but I was wearing very little (see next step for more information on why.) and didn’t want to get out of my hole.
-So I crawled as far out of my sleep system as I dared, opened my water bottle and went for it.
+In the middle of the night, I woke up and had to go to the bathroom soooooo badly, but I was wearing very little (see next step for more information on why.) and didn’t want to get out of my hole.
+So I crawled as far out of my sleep system as I dared, opened my water bottle, and went for it.
 Somehow, and I probably couldn’t do it again, I didn’t spill a drop.
-Just in case I had my bandana, that I always keep on hand nearby.
+Just in case I had my bandana, which I always keep on hand nearby.
 Although I had my feminine urination device I didn’t end up using it because of the mess it made when I practiced with it at home.

 Camping in Antarctica Step 5: What to wear to bed

-Everyone body is different, but I have found over the years that the less you wear in a cold weather camping situation the better.
+Everyone’s body is different, but I have found over the years that the less you wear in a cold weather camping situation the better.
 The purpose of a sleeping bag is to keep the warmth your body is generating inside the bag and reflect it back on yourself.
-You body cannot make that process happen if you have a bunch of layers on.
+Your body cannot make that process happen if you have a bunch of layers on.